Food Link Board of Directors

 Former Business Manager, TEMPO Television (now TCI)

 Julianna (Julie) Kremer, Co-Founder of Food Link (2012), Governance Committee Chair, joined the board in 2014 when Food Link incorporated.
 She is a regular volunteer.
 Prior to Food Link, Julie had extensive volunteer experience with school and religious organizations.
 Her professional work included cooking, baking and administrative management.
 Julie enjoys cooking, camping, hiking and being with family.

 Annie LaCourt is a long time resident of Arlington with a passion for community, civic engagement, and fighting environmental issues.
 She just ended her final term on the Arlington Education Foundation Board and thought Food Link’s mission fit her own and would be a great next step.
 She is an information systems consultant focused on helping non-profits and hopes to bring her experience with helping organizations grow through fundraising, financial management, and data analysis to Food Link.

 Clinical Social Worker, private practice and Adjunct Professor, Salem State University

-Heidi Logan is a new board member, having joined in 2017.
-She is a therapist in private practice in Woburn, MA and teaches at Salem State University.
+Heidi Logan is a therapist in private practice in Woburn, MA and teaches at Salem State University.
 Throughout her adult life, she has been involved in social action through her synagogue, her children's schools and now, through volunteering with Food Link and with Days for Girls (a project helping keep girls in school by supplying them with reusable feminine hygiene products).
 She was raised in Nashville, TN in a family that participated actively in civil rights and social justice.
-Heidi lives in Arlington with her husband and cat.
-She has two grown daughters, one on each coast.

 Geoffrey Myrus, Board Treasurer